 Keep the Water Clean and Palatable

-You can fashion your own chicken waterer out of a 5-gallon bucket and a shallow plastic dish.
-Drill small holes in the side of the bucket (a jug will work too) at a level lower than the top o the lip of your plate.
-Attach the plate and the bucket.
-The bucket must be sealed at the top.
-It will work by vacuum pressure just like the round waterers of this style you can buy at the store.
+You can even fashion your own chicken waterer with of a 5-gallon bucket placed on top of a shallow plastic dish.
+For this variation, drill small holes in the side of the bucket at a level lower than the top of the lip on the plate.
+Place the bucket on the plate and then fill it with water.
+Then, place the lid on the bucket.
+This DIY version works by vacuum pressure, just like the galvanized and plastic waterers, yet it costs a fraction of the price to make.

 You can also attach special nipples to the bottom of a hanging five-gallon bucket for a clean, gravity-fed system.
 The upside to this variation is the constant supply of clean, fresh water.
 However, you'll have to train your birds to use the nipples and you'll need to inspect them regularly and clean them for clogs, especially if you have mineral-rich well water.

 If you live in a region that experiences below-freezing temperatures in the winter, there are a few options to consider.
 First, and if you have the time, you can refresh your hens' water twice a day by filing their waterers with warm water and allowing all the birds to drink until they're full or until the water freezes again.
 Or, you can hang a red heat lamp (which also keeps your flock warm on winter nights) directly over a metal galvanized vessel.
 The heat conducts onto the metal, allowing the waterer to maintain a consistent temperature.
 Lastly, you can purchase a metal or plastic waterer with a heated base that plugs into an extension cord.
 But despite best efforts, extremely cold nights will still freeze chicken water.
 When this happens, just grab your plant's watering can, fill it with scalding water, and pour it over the chicken waterer to thaw out the ice.